Creating an autism friendly society

 As part of his work, he’s produced a number of videos, including: editing animé clips together for a music video, producing and acting in a spoof horror film and working with others to create thought provoking documentaries.

 His final video – and contributing factor to his course distinction – is a documentary about video games and their association with violence: “Gunz or gaming” puts together different perspectives in a well-rounded and easy to understand film.

-His skills and talent are clear, watch the rest of his videos on her YouTube channel to see for yourself.
+His skills and talent are clear, watch the rest of his videos on his YouTube channel to see for yourself.

 Logan has shown strength and determination throughout his school and college years.
 He’s continued to help raise autism understanding, as well as pursuing his dream of working in film.